tranquilit/WAPT-Documentation/source/wapt-use-cases/deploying_from_scratch.rst

   Alternatively, you choose or the IT manager at the remote site chooses to switch an existing machine from win7 to win10.
-You will either have, or he will have previously backed up the user directory(s) to a network drive or another convenient storage media;
+You will either have, or he will have previously backed up the user directory(s) to a network drive or another convenient storage media.

+  For this purpose, you may build a WAPT package that, upon execution, will zip the :file:`C:\Users` on the win7 computer, name it with the computer's FQDN, password protect the compressed file using :ref:`this procedure <encryting_sensitive_data_in_package>` and upload it to a web server or a network share.
+That same WAPT package can do the reverse process and reinstall the user files after the host has been re-imaged.

 * you configure MDT or Fog with the machine's MAC address so that it gets the right system image through DHCP and is positioned